 At the heart of this expansion sits ChatGPT Edu, the company's higher education platform that launched last year.
 Unlike the consumer ChatGPT product, the Edu version gives universities administrative controls, data privacy protections, and integration capabilities designed for classroom use.
 Faculty can build AI-assisted lesson plans, students get access to advanced models for research, and institutions maintain oversight of how the technology gets deployed across their systems.

 But OpenAI isn't walking into virgin territory.
-Google has been aggressively courting Indian educational institutions with its Workspace for Education suite and AI training programs. has similar partnerships through Azure and its Copilot products.
+Google has been aggressively courting Indian educational institutions with its Workspace for Education suite and AI training programs.
+Microsoft has similar partnerships through Azure and its Copilot products.
 The difference is OpenAI's laser focus on conversational AI as a learning tool, rather than productivity infrastructure.
 That positions ChatGPT Edu as both complement and competitor to the tech giants' existing footprints.